 - The number of submissions per Scottish university is subject to a quota (announced annually by the Trust).
 Each university must select its preferred candidates, according to its quota, in sufficient time to permit submission of the online application and endorsement forms ahead of the Trust’s deadline.
 The current quota for nominations is available in the appendix to these Regulations.

 - The university selected candidates must register their details on the Trust’s online application system and complete an online application form.
-The application portal will open 4 weeks before the closing date for submissions and will be made available to the selected candidates by the administrator in charge of the selection process for the scholarships at their university.
+The application portal will open 4 weeks before the closing date for submissions and will be made available to the selected candidates by the administrator in charge of the selection process for the opportunity s at their university.
 The name of the university contact is listed in the regulations for the scheme and applicant guide downloadable under the Guidelines and Regulations tab.

 - Ahead of the submission deadline, the PhD candidate’s application must be endorsed online by their prospective supervisor.
 As part of the nomination process, the prospective supervisor must also upload an Institutional Statement of Support completed by a senior academic in the relevant Departmental/School: Head, Deputy Head, Research Director, Postgraduate Studies Director or Dean.
 The institutional statement of support must also include the signature of a university representative who can confirm the nominee is one of its chosen candidates.
 The form is available from the university contact listed in the appendix to the Regulations and under the Guidelines and Regulations tab.